data2intelligence/SpaCET/docs/tutorial.md

 ## Explore the intercellular interaction

-After decomposing cell fractions from tumor ST data, SpaCE will infer cell-cell interactions (CCIs) in tumor microenvironment based on cell co-localization and ligand-receptor co-expression analyses.
+After decomposing cell fractions from tumor ST data, SpaCE can infer cell-cell interactions (CCIs) in tumor microenvironment based on cell co-localization and ligand-receptor co-expression analyses.
 We first calculate the correlation between cell fractions across ST spots to evaluate co-localization of cell-type pairs.
-Cell distance co-localization does not directly indicate physical interactions.
 Furthermore, for the co-localized cell-type pairs, we test the enrichment of up-regulated ligand and receptor gene pairs as evidence of physical interactions.

 First, `ST.CCI.colocalization` can analyze the co-localization of cell-type pairs by calculating their Spearman correlation, and the corresponding results are stored in `ST@results$colocalization`.
 Of note, partial correlations, corrected for malignant cell fractions, were computed between non-malignant cell types.